 As for a special treat, I have recently discovered Edamame as a snack.
 This is essentially is a preparation of immature soybeans in the pod.
 It is found in the cuisine of China, Japan and Hawaii and the pods are boiled or steamed and served with salt.
 In the United States it is popular as a health food item and is often sold in bags in grocery stores and supermarkets.

-Mike Ramirez is a Program Director within Managed Services in the NAM region.
+Mike Ramirez is a Program Director within Infrastructure & Data Management in the NAM region.

 Atos both supports and encourages the sharing of knowledge and working in a diverse, multicultural environment.
 The company also continuously looks for ways to facilitate and benefit from working in such a global and diverse business environment.